 Your Cat's Age

-Premiums increase as your Birman ages.
-Insuring a kitten or young adult (under 3) is typically the most affordable.
-Some providers have age limits for new policies - commonly 8 or 10 years.
-Starting cover early also avoids pre-existing condition exclusions.
+Premiums rise as your Birman gets older.
+Insuring a kitten or young adult is the most affordable approach.
+Starting cover early avoids pre-existing condition exclusions for issues like HCM and PKD.

 ⚕️